aws-samples/ec2-spot-interrupter-cli/README.md

 ## Uninstall

-* Use your favorite terminal, change current directory to the downloaded repository folder.
+* Using a terminal, change current directory to the downloaded repository folder.
 * Run the uninstall script:

 ```bash
 sudo bash uninstall.sh
 ```

+* Delete the repository folder.

 ## Security